jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 - Role.
 - Role Binding.

-## Custom Pod Autoscaler Operator
+### Custom Pod Autoscaler Operator

-The Custom Pod Autoscaler Operator (CPAO) would allow for quick and easy creation of CPAs, taking in a Kubernetes custom resource description of the CPA and provisioning all required Kubernetes resources to get it running and allow it to interact with the parts of the cluster it needs.
-The CPAO uses a Kubernetes controller to handle the actual implementation and logic of provisioning the required resources.
-Kubernetes documentation describes the combining of the custom resource and controller as part of the Operator pattern
+The Custom Pod Autoscaler Operator (CPAO) allows for quick and easy creation of CPAs, taking in a Kubernetes custom resource description of the CPA and provisioning all required Kubernetes resources to get it running and allow it to interact with the parts of the cluster it needs.
+See figure \ref{cpao_overview}
-- and there is a framework called the Operator Framework designed for this end.
-The Operator Framework provides an SDK for developing operators.
-Implementation of these would allow for a smooth process for creating custom scalers and deploying them to clusters, allowing custom scaling logic and easy metric gathering with little overhead.
+for an overview the CPAO.

-The Custom Pod Autoscaler Controller would be written in Go using the Operator SDK by me as part of this Project.
-It would be distributed as a Docker image.
+The Custom Pod Autoscaler Controller is distributed as a Docker image.

+![Custom Pod Autoscaler Operator overview\label{cpao_overview}](assets/design/cpao_overview.svg)

-### Custom Pod Autoscaler Custom Resource
+#### Custom Pod Autoscaler Custom Resource

 A custom resource in Kubernetes is an extension of the Kubernetes API that allows a short hand for quickly installing/deploying resources.
-CPAs would be set up as a custom resource on the cluster.
-The custom resource would allow users to define a CPA in a concise way, allowing for quick and easy install.
+CPAs are set up as a custom resource on the cluster.
+The custom resource allows users to define a CPA in a concise way, allowing for quick and easy install.
-The Custom Pod Autoscaler Custom Resource would be defined by me in YAML and provided as part of the process for installing a CPAO.

-### Custom Pod Autoscaler Controller
+#### Custom Pod Autoscaler Controller

 A controller in Kubernetes is the implementation of the custom resource API, allowing logic to be written for creation/updating/deleting custom resources.
-Paired with the idea that the CPA is a custom resource would be the use of a controller in Kubernetes to allow implementation of logic for managing CPAs.
+Paired with the idea that the CPA is a custom resource is the use of a controller in Kubernetes to allow implementation of logic for managing CPAs.

-The controller would handle provisioning the following:
+The controller handles provisioning the following:

 - A single pod deployment to run the CPA in.
 - A service account for the CPA to use when interacting with the Kubernetes API.